nmajor/nmajor-src/_posts/2018-07-16-react-css-styled-components.md

 Styled Components, allow us to really simplify our display logic while still being able to customize our styling in complex ways.
 Oh yeah, it also works with React Native.

 So give Styled Components a try!

+I don't really go into some of the other options for CSS with React, so for a nice outline of some of the other approaches check \[this article\]([https://blog.logrocket.com/the-best-styling-in-react-tutorial-youve-ever-seen-676f1284b945](https://blog.logrocket.com/the-best-styling-in-react-tutorial-youve-ever-seen-676f1284b945 "https://blog.logrocket.com/the-best-styling-in-react-tutorial-youve-ever-seen-676f1284b945")) out.

+You can also see the Official Documentation for Styled Components \[here\]([https://www.styled-components.com/](https://www.styled-components.com/ "https://www.styled-components.com/")).